gayverjr/pyemap/docs/install.rst

     - MSMS_: residue depth criterion for surface exposed residues (not available on MacOS Catalina)
     - DSSP_: solvent accessibility criterion for surface exposed residues
     - MUSCLE_: Multiple sequence alignment
+    - Graphviz_: visualization of graphs
+    - PyGraphviz_ : visualization of graphs

 All of these packages can be downloaded free of charge from their respective owners, and build recipes are available on the Anaconda_ cloud for some platforms.